Mount Holyoke College: Memberships

-Mount Holyoke is a member of the Pioneer Valley's Five College Consortium, the Consortium of Liberal Arts Colleges, the Annapolis Group, the Oberlin Group, and the Consortium on Financing Higher Education.
+Mount Holyoke is a member of the Pioneer Valley's Five College Consortium, the Consortium of Liberal Arts Colleges, the Annapolis Group, the Oberlin Group, Twelve College Exchange Program, and the Consortium on Financing Higher Education.

 Student demographics

 In 2023, Mount Holyoke's undergraduate student body was 50% white, 22% international, 7% Asian, 9% Hispanic, 5% black, and 5% multiracial.

 Student groups

 Mount Holyoke offers a number of student groups and organizations.
 Themes include Art, Academics, Club Sports, Entertainment & the Performing Arts, Politics & Activism, Governing Organizations and Religious organizations.

 Among these student groups is Mount Holyoke News, the college's independent, student-run publication which has been in print since 1917.
 Mount Holyoke News, or MHN, publishes on a biweekly basis throughout the academic year with new issues going out in print form every other Friday.
 A digital edition of each issue is also made available online through the publishing platform Issuu.

 WMHC (91.5 FM) is a radio station licensed to serve South Hadley, Massachusetts.
 The station is owned by Mount Holyoke College and is one of the oldest stations run by women.